-You advance to specialised courses and applications.
-In this phase, the main courses are in the concentration areas and methods...

-You develop and hone their research skills through course work.
+Students advance quickly to specialized expertise and real-world applications.
+In this phase, the main courses are in the concentration areas and students explore the interdependencies between these areas.
+Students develop and hone their research skills through course work and writing a thesis.